DFoly/DFoly.github.io/_posts/blog/2017-03-24-Introduction-to-Spark.markdown

 this returns Out[]: ('could', 1001) which is exactly what we want.

-Now we can call the spark map method on using our defined mapper on fileA.
+Now we can call the spark map method using our defined mapper on fileA.
 We then use the collect function to display the results.